gurock/trcli/README.md

                          to.  [x>=1]
   --clear-run-assigned-to-id  Clear the assignee of the test run (only valid
                          when updating with --run-id).
+  --clear-run-description  Clear the description of the test run (only valid
+                         when updating with --run-id).
+  --clear-milestone-id   Clear the milestone association of the test run (only
+                         valid when updating with --run-id).
+  --clear-run-start-date  Clear the start date of the test run (only valid
+                         when updating with --run-id).
+  --clear-run-end-date   Clear the end date of the test run (only valid when
+                         updating with --run-id).
+  --clear-run-case-ids   Clear all case IDs from the test run (only valid when
+                         updating with --run-id).
   --run-include-all      Use this option to include all test cases in this test run.
   --auto-close-run       Use this option to automatically close the created run.
   --run-case-ids         Comma separated list of test case IDs to include in